 Our results with the public water and historical archives mark one of the first critical examinations of the emerging class of publicly accessible long-term data repositories, and reveal that their behavior deviates radically from conventional wisdom.
 First, the majority of data in both the Washington State and water datasets were updated at least once, and often several times over the course of our traces.
 This finding directly contradicts the widely held belief that archives are "write-once".
 Second, we found that large batch processes routinely touch vast amounts of repository data, dominating traffic to publicly accessibly archives.
 This behavior suggests that a separate batch interface for low-priority accesses could provide significant benefit.
 Third, we found that even though some items within the data repositories are moderately more popular, the distribution of accesses is extremely long tailed, reducing the effectiveness of LRU caching for reads.
-Fourth, we found that accesses exhibit strong content locality within user sessions, though a variety of content tends to be retrieved across user sessions, suggesting that grouping data based on semantic content could yield performance and efficiency gains.
+Fourth, we found that accesses exhibit strong content locality-that is, semantically similar content-within user sessions, though a variety of content tends to be retrieved across user sessions.
+This suggests that grouping data based on semantic content could yield performance and efficiency gains.

-The rest of the paper is arranged as follows.
+The rest of the article is arranged as follows.
 Section 2 further illustrates the current gap between archival systems, and our understanding of long-term workloads.
 Section 3 describes each of our datasets included in our study, as well as the traces collected over them.
-Next, in Section 4 we present our observations.
-Finally we discuss the implications of our results in Section 5, and conclude in Section 6.
+Next, in Section 4, we present our observations.
+Finally we discuss the implications of our observations and their implications upon archival storage system design in Section 5, and conclude in Section 6.